 If opera is to flourish, Blue says that opera companies must do that.
 He believes that they should go into schools, churches, community centers and the local YMCA, perhaps offering free one-hour sessions: “Instead of asking them to come to the opera, you have to take it to them in their own comfort zones.”
 He cites the Opera on the Go program of the Opera Theatre of Saint Louis (OTSL), “where the performers are in jeans and polos,” as a good example.

 OTSL, which receives funds from the Wallace Foundation through its Building Audiences for Sustainability initiative, also offers a program called Opera Tastings, where Blue has performed.
 At these events, which Blue lauds as a “low-pressure” way to introduce opera to those who are unfamiliar with it, people listen to live opera excerpts while they sample food and drink that is paired with the performances.
-They have proven to be effective.

-But even after success with such efforts, Blue says you can’t expect people to buy tickets right away.
+But even with such efforts, Blue says you can’t expect people to buy tickets right away.
 “If they’ve never gone, they don’t know if they are supposed to wear a suit, or buy a bottle of champagne, or what else to expect,” he says.
 And if they’ve seen only a one-hour concert version of “The Barber of Seville,” say, they are not going to buy $200 tickets to a full-blown production of it even if they loved it, he adds.
 Blue recommends offering lower-price tickets for initial purchasers.

 Then Blue turns to that revolutionary idea: he thinks opera companies could offer one show per season that is “family-friendly.”
 People could bring their babies and children and be given the message: “We don’t care if they make noise, we’ll keep doing the presentation—we are taught to act with absolutely anything happening.”
 Blue says he knows people who cannot attend because they can’t get, or afford, a baby-sitter and they know their children will not keep quiet during a performance.
 This idea would address that issue for them.
 Wallace’s research over the last few decades has both documented that such “practical barriers” may factor into the considerations of many who might attend an arts event and discovered what some organizations are doing about it.